Skip to content

 They usually feed on small fish or crustaceans while wading through shallow waters with their long legs.

-The yellow-crowned night heron can be found near marshes or lakes during breeding season when they will build nests made from twigs high above the ground for protection against predators like raccoons and foxes.
+The yellow-crowned night heron can be found near marshes or lakes during breeding season when they build nests made from twigs high above the ground to protect against predators like raccoons and foxes.

 Also Featured In: Bermuda birdsCommon Central Park Birds